juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 ## Cache warm-up {#warmup}

-JuiceFS Client runs inside the Mount Pod, so cache warm-up has to happen inside the Mount Pod, use below commands to enter the Mount Pod and carry out the warm-up:
+The JuiceFS client runs inside the Mount Pod, so cache warm-up must be performed inside the Mount Pod.
+Use the commands below to enter the Mount Pod and carry out the warm-up operation:

 ```shell
 # Application pod information will be used in below commands, save them as environment variables.